IsaacScript/isaacscript/docs/function-signatures-custom.md

 ### MC_POST_SLOT_ANIMATION_CHANGED

-Fires from the MC_POST_RENDER frame that a slot entity's animation changes.
+Fires from the `MC_POST_RENDER` callback when a slot entity's animation changes.

 When registering the callback, takes an optional second argument that will make the callback only fire if it matches the `SlotVariant` provided.